hardhats/vista-install-docs/New/InitializeVistA.rst

 will work, but I am sure of these two.

 To get into Direct Mode using Cache, on Windows you need to right click on the Cache Cube and choose Terminal.
-If you have a licnesed version of Cache, you can also use Telnet to connect to the Terminal.
+If you have a licensed version of Cache, you can also use Telnet to connect to the Terminal.
 Please note that while you can use Windows Telnet, it does not emulate VT-200 series terminals properly, so you may have some issues.
 If you want to use Telnet, I recommend downloading PuTTY or TeraTerm.